Adam Barton (footballer): Dundee United

 Following Partick Thistle's relegation from the Premiership, Barton signed a two-year contract with Scottish Championship club Dundee United in July 2018.

 Connah's Quay Nomads (loan)

 In January 2019 he switched to the Welsh Premier League signing on loan for Connah's Quay Nomads.

 Wrexham

 On 4 July 2019, Barton signed for Wrexham on a two-year deal.
 Barton left Wrexham in February 2020 having made 10 appearances in all competitions.

 Farsley Celtic

 On 18 December 2020, Barton moved to National League North club Farsley Celtic.

 Curzon Ashton

 In November 2021 he joined Curzon Ashton.

+Barton signed a new two year deal with Curzon Ashton in June 2025.

 International career

 Barton was named in a Northern Ireland squad in September 2010, having previously been named in an under-21 squad, qualifying for the country through his parents.
 He withdrew from the squad the day after its announcement, in order to remain eligible for the England team, which would have no longer been the case had he represented Northern Ireland in a competitive fixture.
 On 12 November 2010 Barton was called up for Northern Ireland's friendly against Morocco after a number of withdrawals, playing the full 90 minutes in the 1–1 draw on 17 November.

 On 15 March 2011, more question marks over Barton's international status were raised when he was called up to Noel King's Republic of Ireland under-21 squad for a friendly match against Portugal, making his debut appearance and playing the full 90 minutes for them in that game on 26 March 2011.